Duncan Phyfe: Life and career

 Between 1837 and 1847, Duncan Phyfe took his two sons, Michael and James, as business partners and the firm went under the names D. Phyfe & Sons (1837–1840) and after Michael's premature death, D. Phyfe & Son (1840–1847).
 It was during the latter and final stages of the business’s history that perhaps the greatest challenge Phyfe ever faced emerged; how to cope with the new wave of historical revival styles.
 In 1840, one Southern planter who came to New York from Columbia, South Carolina, observed to his wife in a letter that the Phyfes were "as much behind the times in style as (they were) in price."
-This is because the Phyfes always adhered to the classicist language until the end, they never fully engaged with the emerging historical revival styles (e.g. Baroque, Gothic, Rococo, etc.) that began in the 1830s.
+Because the Phyfes always adhered to the classicist language, they never fully engaged with the emerging historical revival styles (e.g. Gothic, Rococo, Renaissance etc.) that began about this time.

-Duncan Phyfe and his son James finally closed down the family business in 1847 after fifty-five years in the trade.
+Duncan Phyfe and his son James closed the family business in 1847 after fifty-five years in the trade.
 They held an auction of the remaining contents of their furniture warehouse.
 The auctioneer was Halliday & Jenkins.

 Because Phyfe's furniture was seldom signed, yet widely imitated, it is sometimes difficult to determine with accuracy which works he actually made.
 He is interred at Green-Wood Cemetery in Brooklyn, New York.